 Danaher was raised in Whangaparaoa, just outside of Auckland and began his martial arts career at an early age, when he started to learn kickboxing. in 1991 John moved back to the USA in his mid-twenties to do a Masters in Philosophy and a Ph.D. in epistemology at the University of Columbia.
 At the time, weight lifting was John’s passion and as a result, weighed around 235lbs, he even had long hair!

-Later on Danaher would be challenged by a Columbia class mate, half his size, to a bout of grappling.
+Later on John Danaher would be challenged by a Columbia classmate, half his size, to a bout of grappling.
 This person has claimed to be training Brazilian Jiu-Jitsu for less than two weeks and had decided to test out his skills on the much larger John Danaher.
-John locked the door, and put him in a headlock, a tactic that had worked numerous times as a bounder.
+He locked the door and put him in a headlock, a tactic that had worked numerous times as a bounder.
 But the student started to wrap his legs around him and rotated towards his back for a choke.
-Eventually Johns arms burned out and the two separated in a scramble.
-In an interview with the New Yorker John said, “I was absolutely stunned that, despite a considerable size difference, i could do nothing to him on the floor.”
+Eventually, John’s arms burned out and the two separated in a scramble.
+In an interview with the New Yorker he said, “I was absolutely stunned that, despite a considerable size difference, i could do nothing to him on the floor.”

-Knowing he was never going to be a professional fighter, due to starting too late in life and a debilitating knee injury, which occurred in the 80s during a game of rugby, Danaher was given the opportunity, as a purple belt, to become a coach in the school after their previous coaches Ricardo Almeida and Matt Serra decided to pursue other careers.
+Knowing he was never going to be a professional fighter, due to starting too late in life and a debilitating knee injury, which occurred in the 80s during a game of rugby, Danaher was given the opportunity by Renzo Gracie, as a purple belt, to become a coach in the school after their previous coaches Ricardo Almeida and Matt Serra decided to pursue other careers.

-It wasn’t until around 2000 John would start to look at leg locks when, as a brown belt, John had a run in with Dean Lister, who, at the time, was a Renzo’s academy training for an upcoming fight.
+It wasn’t until around 2000 he would start to look at leg locks when, as a brown belt, he had a run in with Dean Lister, who, at the time, was at Renzo Gracie academy training for an upcoming fight.
 At the time leg locks were looked down on in BJJ as a hail-mary tactic to win in the final moments of a fight.
-However, when John question Dean Lister about his use of leg locks, Lister, who was using Achilles locks to win numerous fighters, said to him, “Why would you ignore fifty percent of the human body?”
+However, when he question Dean Lister about his use of leg locks, Lister, who was using Achilles locks to win numerous fighters, said to him, “Why would you ignore fifty percent of the human body?”
 This inspired Danaher to look further into the concepts of the leg lock game to break it down into gradually interlocking positions and attacks that would overwhelm opponents from any position.

 Danaher’s obsession with Jiu-Jitsu had him on the mats, nearly 14 hours a day, in an interview with Renzo about Danaher, he said “he [Danaher] does jiu-jitsu every day; we can’t get him out of here.
 I think he would come in on Christmas if we would let him.”
 However, his hard work finally paid off when he was awarded his black belt in 2002 from Renzo, alongside his good friend and training partner Shawn Williams.

-John Danaher is overall a relatively private man and lets his-long winded instagram posts (that he writes on his morning subway trips) do the talking.
-One of the questions most-often asked to John is why does he wear a rash guard?
-Again in a long-wined instagram post he decided to answer,
+John Danaher is a relatively private man and lets his-long winded Instagram posts (that he writes on his morning subway trips) do the talking.
+One of the questions most-often-asked to John is why does he wear a rash guard?
+Again in a long-wined Instagram post, he decided to answer,

 Arguably the question i am asked more than any other has nothing to do with jiu jitsu.
 “Why do you always wear a rashguard?”
 First let me dispel a commonly voiced, but incorrect theory.
 It has nothing to do with fighting or being ready for fights.
 In my current physical state, an aggressive five year old could easily defeat me with a simple kick to the knee or hip or even a simple push – a rash guard isn’t going to save me!
 My reasons are purely practical.
 First, they are very comfortable, Second, they are easily washed and dried.
 Third, they are extremely low maintenance/wrinkle free/easily packed for travel etc. Fourth, being a low friction material, they are well adapted for wear under a jacket.
 Fifth, They enable me to comfortably demonstrate a technique in impromptu social situations to students.
 Sixth, they are warm in cold weather, yet cooling in hot summers due to wicking effects, and; if caught in rainstorm, they will dry in minutes even while being worn.
 Seventh, some clothing companies sponsor and support my athletes.
 I am proud to represent any company that supports my people.
 Eight, they are free as clothing companies are happy to see me wear their products.
 Nine, there is considerable variation in rashguard design that can vary from informal daily wear to more formal wear for dates/occasions.
 When it comes to comfort and utility and low maintenance, I have never seen an attire that can beat track pants, sneakers, rash guard and fanny pack.”